Skip to main content

 • The procession follows a specific route through the old town.
 Don't guess.
 Look up the current route the day before, or just ask your hotel.
 Some hotels are on the route.

-• The monks pass around 6 a.m., not 5.
-Get there 15 to 20 minutes before, not an hour, unless you enjoy waiting in the rain like I did.
+The monks pass around 6 a.m., not 5.
+Get there 15 to 20 minutes before, not an hour, unless you enjoy waiting in the rain as I did.

-• Bring a small umbrella, period.
-Even in dry season, mornings in Luang Prabang can surprise you.
+Bring a small umbrella, period.
+Even in the dry season, mornings in Luang Prabang can surprise you.
 Mine almost ruined my first morning.
 Don't be me.

 Should You Do It at All?